gowther-zoho/minisnip-snippets/README.md

 # minisnips-snippets

-This is just a place to store my perosal snippets.
+This is just a place to store my personal snippets.